warpdotdev/Warp/README.md

 As a side note, we are open sourcing our extension points as we go.
 The community has already been [contributing new themes](https://github.com/warpdotdev/themes).
 And we’ve just opened our [Workflows repository](https://github.com/warpdotdev/workflows) for the community to contribute common useful commands.

 Interested in joining the team?
-See our [open roles](https://www.warp.dev/careers) and feel free to send us an email: hello at warpdotdev
+See our [open roles](https://www.warp.dev/careers) and feel free to email us: hello at warpdotdev

 ## Support and Questions